 When The Checks Stop Coming In Exclusive: #LHHNY’s Juelz Santana Loses $650K Condo To Foreclosure

-Dip Set Member Loses Home From Behind Bars
+Dipset Member Loses Home From Behind Bars

 He’s lost his front teeth, his freedom – and now he’s lost his home.